persts/Nenetic/doc/source/NeneticGuide.rst

 Helper scripts
 ==================
 Additional python scrips have been created to import and merge training data.
-The current scripts include: csv_import.py: Imports a CSV file with image coordinates and labels to define training data locations in an image.
-The file must have three fields; X coordinate, Y coordinate, and class number (lebel).
+The current scripts include:
+- **csv_import.py**: Imports a CSV file with image coordinates and labels to define training data locations in an image.
+The file must have three fields; X coordinate, Y coordinate, and class number (label).
 The first line of the CSV file is skipped.
 Here is an example with the first three lines of a CSV file:
 "x","y","classVector"
 2228.5,1238.5,5
 2229.5,1238.5,5